Go to main content

 Related articles

-On April 24, 2026, the “Decree reforming and adding…” was published in the Official Gazette of the Federation (“DOF”).
+On June 30, 2026, the Notice publishing the names of the holders and numbers of Pr… was published in the Official Gazette of the Federation